-To make it easier, each year I write the same sentiment on all my Christmas Cards and perhaps a little personal message on some.
-I have created a page where you can jot down your sentiment for easy reference if you are writing cards over the course of a few weeks.
+To make it easier, I write the same sentiment on all my Christmas Cards and perhaps a little personal message on some.
+I have created a page where you can jot down your sentiment for easy reference if you’re writing cards over the course of a few weeks.
 This will help you remember what the message is.
 Use the list to write the names of people who you are writing cards to and if you want to add in a family photo.
-Tick off when you sent the card and you can also note if you received a card too.
-This is handy if you forget to send somebody a card, you can note down that they sent you one, so you can add them to your Christmas card list for next year.
+Tick off when you send the card and you can also note if you receive a card too.
+This is especially handy if you forget to send somebody a card, note them down so you can add them to your Christmas card list for next year!
 Also included is a special little list for the kids to write cards to their friends, with words at the top to help them copy what to write.
-Use the address book pages to store all your family and friends postal addresses.
+Use the address book pages to store all your family and friends’ postal addresses.

-There are so many people to buy gifts for – kids, extended family, friends, neighbours, workmates… the list can be endless.
-I have created lists for the different people in your life so you can keep track of your purchases and if you wrapped and mailed the gift.
+There are so many people to buy gifts for – kids, extended family, friends, neighbours, workmates… I have created lists for the different people in your life so you can keep track of your purchases.
 On the kids’ gift list page, I have included an area for a budget.
-This gives you the option to use either the page in the budget section or the gift section (up to you).
-I have also included a ‘split the page’ so you can put two kids on one page or use one page per child (you don’t need to use both, I just wanted to give you a few options as all families are different).
+This gives you the option to use either the budget section or the gift section (up to you).
+I have also included a ‘split page’ so you can put two kids on one page or use one page per child (you don’t need to use both, I just wanted to give you a few options as all families are different).

 There are also pages to keep track of:

 - where you hide gifts in the home (so they don’t get lost)

 - what gifts were received (because it is good to keep note that Aunt May gave bub the pink teddy)